Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Experimental Setup

 \section{Experimental Setup}

-To compare AlpaCaR with other models, we acquire a single response for each sample in the test set, with a fixed prompt \citep{alpaca}.
-Judge LLMs are then tasked to compare responses generated by LLMs against each other or human reference responses, and identify their preferred responses.
-PandaLM and GPT-4 are used as judge, achieving consistent evaluation conclusions.
+To compare AlpaCaR with other models, we obtain a single response for each test set sample using a fixed prompt \citep{alpaca}.
+Judge LLMs are then compare responses generated by LLMs against each other or human reference responses, identifying their preferred responses.
+PandaLM, GPT-4 and human are used as judge, yielding consistent evaluation conclusions.